LucaJiang/Detect-Rectangle-Mark-in-Medical-Images/README.md

 ## Note

+[@cxt](https://github.com/cxt213) contributues a handy modifie module, though which you can modifie images that seem wrongly recongnized.

 The processing of locating the point after the Hough transform could be improved.
 Insert try-catch exception module, for instance.
 But the current processing effect has reached my requirements.